earthlab/firedpy/README.md

 #### 1.2 Conda:

-  Anaconda and its package manager `conda` is a system-independent method and should work for MacOS, Linux, or Windows.
+  Anaconda and its package manager `conda` is a system-independent method and should work for macOS, Linux, or Windows.

   - **Step #1**: Install Anaconda
   The installation method you use will depend on your operating system.
 Visit Conda's installation site, choose either `Miniconda`, `Anaconda Distribution`, or `Miniforge` (all options should work well) and following the installation instructions there: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
 The easiest way to find an installer is through this miniconda repository: https://repo.anaconda.com/miniconda/.